dgehringer/sqsgenerator/README.md

 ---

 **sqsgenerator** is a Python package, which allows you to efficiently generate optimised *Special-Quasirandom-Structures* (SQS).
 The package uses *Warren-Cowley Short-Range-Order* (SRO) parameters to quantify randomness.
-The core routines are written in C++
+The core routines are written in C++ and directly usable with your browser

+> [!TIP]
+> **sqsgenerator** runs natively (multithreaded) in your browser using WebAssembly.
+No installation is required, just open [sqsgen.gehringer.tech](https://sqsgen.gehringer.tech) and start using it right away.

+> [!IMPORTANT]
+> Version 0.4 brings breaking changes.
+Most of the parameter remain the same, but some have been renamed or removed.
+Please refer to the [documentation](https://sqsgenerator.readthedocs.io/en/latest) for more details or open an issue in case you need help migrating your scripts.

 ## Highlights